gretamazelyte/CFG-project-Web-development-course/README.md

-# CFG-project-
+# CFG-project Introduction to web development course project webpage

-This is a fun CFG project
+This was a fun CFG project which consists of first trial attempts to create a webpage.
+There are 4 pages